Come on in to Argos Family Diner, where comfort and food come in equally generous portions |

-George and Demetrios, owners of Argos Family Diner, have created a restaurant that is focused on people, while serving quality food at a great value.
-“We treat people like they matter.
-It’s about the stories, about being part of a community that never lets you feel alone,” stated owner/operator Demetrios Girmis.

-There is no better way to start your day than with a home cooked breakfast from Argos Family Diner.
-They were voted one of the top restaurants in the 2012, 2013, 2014, 2015 and 2016 Best of Apopka contests in one or more of the following categories: American/Home-style Restaurant, Breakfast Place, Lunch Specials, and Early Bird Specials.
+There is no better way to start your day than with a home-cooked meal from Argos Family Diner.
+They were voted one of the top restaurants in Apopka in 2012, 2013, 2014, 2015 and in 2016.
+Voters confirmed that the quality and ample portions of fresh, home-style food along with excellent customer service received at Argos Family Diner is the best in the greater Apopka area.

 George Girmis schooled for the culinary world and started his career in Greece.
 He brought that knowledge and skill to the U.S. and opened his own family restaurant.
 George’s son, Demetrios, has been at his father’s side in the restaurant business since the young age of 10.
 There, he received training and influence under his father’s guiding direction in food preparation, service, and management.